jncraton/oop-cpsc2030/lectures/01-programming-paradigms.md

   - Assignment and Iteration
   - C, Fortran, and other OO Languages
 - Object-Oriented
-  - Uses objects to ecapsulate data and behavior
+  - Uses objects to encapsulate data and behavior
   - C#, C++, Java, Python, Javascript
 - Declarative
   - SQL, HTML